skrinik/DataCleaningProject/CodeBook.md

 ```
 #Transformations:

-From the original collection of *.txt* files, the script creates tidy data frames, merges the test and train data sets and selects only variables including mean or standard deviation, then outputs a tidy *.csv* file to the working directory that includes the means for the different subjects by activity type for each variable in the merged data set.
+From the original collection of *.txt* files, the script creates tidy data frames, merges the test and train data sets and selects only variables including mean or standard deviation, then outputs a tidy *.txt* file to the working directory that includes the means for the different subjects by activity type for each variable in the merged data set.